NUAI Investors Have Opportunity to Lead New Era Energy & Digital, Inc. Securities Fraud Lawsuit

 News provided byTHE ROSEN LAW FIRM, P. A.

-Why: Rosen Law Firm, a global investor rights law firm, announces a class action lawsuit on behalf of purchasers of securities of New Era Energy & Digital, Inc. (NASDAQ: NUAI) between November 6, 2024 and December 29, 2025, inclusive (the "Class Period").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than June 1, 2026.
+Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of New Era Energy & Digital, Inc. (NASDAQ: NUAI) between November 6, 2024 and December 29, 2025, inclusive (the "Class Period"), of the important June 1, 2026 lead plaintiff deadline.

 So what: If you purchased New Era Energy securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.